kitran2205/ClockIn_Chrome_extension/README.md

 # ClockIn_Chrome_extension
-Chrome Extension stuff

-# Installation Instructions for ClockIn Chrome Extension
+## Installation Instructions for ClockIn Chrome Extension
 **Ensure you are using a chrome browser**\
 1. Go to chrome://extensions
 2. Enable Developer Mode toggle switch in the top-right corner